Cboe Global Markets (CBOE) and Its Rivals Head-To-Head Analysis

-Cboe Global Markets (NYSE: CBOE) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it contrast to its competitors?
-We will compare Cboe Global Markets to related businesses based on the strength of its profitability, dividends, risk, earnings, institutional ownership, analyst recommendations and valuation.
+Cboe Global Markets (NYSE: CBOE) is one of 23 public companies in the “Security & commodity brokers, dealers, exchanges & services” industry, but how does it weigh in compared to its competitors?
+We will compare Cboe Global Markets to related companies based on the strength of its analyst recommendations, profitability, valuation, risk, institutional ownership, earnings and dividends.

-80.3% of Cboe Global Markets shares are held by institutional investors.
-Comparatively, 72.6% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are held by institutional investors.
-0.6% of Cboe Global Markets shares are held by insiders.
-Comparatively, 6.1% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are held by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a stock is poised for long-term growth.
+80.3% of Cboe Global Markets shares are owned by institutional investors.
+Comparatively, 72.6% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are owned by institutional investors.
+0.6% of Cboe Global Markets shares are owned by company insiders.
+Comparatively, 6.1% of shares of all “Security & commodity brokers, dealers, exchanges & services” companies are owned by company insiders.
+Strong institutional ownership is an indication that endowments, hedge funds and large money managers believe a company will outperform the market over the long term.

+Cboe Global Markets has a beta of 0.63, suggesting that its share price is 37% less volatile than the S&P 500.
+Comparatively, Cboe Global Markets’ competitors have a beta of 0.46, suggesting that their average share price is 54% less volatile than the S&P 500.

 Profitability